STScript-2020/STScript/README.md

 running example motivated in § 1.

-`case-studies/` directory contains the source code for the interactive web applications implemented in § 5.2 -- refer to the README in the directory for how to run the examples.
+`case-studies/` directory contains the source code for the interactive web applications implemented in § 5.2 -- refer to the [README](case-studies/README.md) in the directory for how to run the examples.

-`benchmarks/` directory contains the performance micro-benchmarks discusse in § 5.1 -- refer to the README in the directory for how to run the benchmark and visualise the results.
+`benchmarks/` directory contains the performance micro-benchmarks discussed in § 5.1 -- refer to the [README](benchmarks/README.md) in the directory for how to run the benchmark and visualise the results.